idawz/DAORag/README.md

 > During development, you can use adb to push the model to your test device for a simpler workflow.
 For deployment, host the model on a server and download it at runtime.
 The model is too large to be bundled in an APK.

-The integration using Mediapipe LLM inference API is easy.
-Due to the absence of a good Android device, I went ahead with the Cloud API, but it would be great to have an on-device option.
+The integration using Mediapipe LLM inference API is straightforward.
+This project now ships with on-device generation using the Gemma model.
 [Gemini Nano](https://ai.google.dev/gemini-api/docs/get-started/android_aicore) currently available on limited devices is also an on-device solution.

 Other tools for using LLMs on Android: